Liyuna123/Gesture_Controlled_Robot/index.md

 # Code
 <!--Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs. -->
-Here is the code to test that the Arduino is working.
+##Milestone 2 code
+###Blink Test

+This test was used to check that the Arduinos are working
 ```c++
 void setup() {
   // initialize digital pin LED_BUILTIN as an output.